 We talk about it as a team and decide who we want to invite to consider joining our community - friends from work, acquaintances from our kids’ sports, garage bandmates from college.

 We do recruitment as a team, and if we’re adding new people, we must make sure the chemistry will work.
-After all, we’ve worked hard to create a culture that is honoring, fun, and offers a true sense of belonging for each person.
+After all, we’ve worked hard to create a culture that is honoring, fun, and offers each person a true sense of belonging.

 If the team feels like it’s a good fit, we take the next step.